Gravitational form factors of pions, kaons and nucleons from dispersion relations: Energy-momentum tensor and gravitational form factors

 Another commonly used method to derive a symmetric EMT consists of coupling the theory to a weak classical background gravitational field described by a symmetric metric field $g_{\mu \nu}(x)$.
 For instance, the Lagrangian for a real scalar field $\mathcal{L}$ can be generalized to a curved spacetime by replacing $\left(\partial_\mu \phi\right)\left(\partial^\mu \phi\right)$ with $g_{\mu \nu}(x)\left(\partial^\mu \phi\right)\left(\partial^\nu \phi\right)$.
 One obtains the symmetric EMT by varying the action $S_{\text {grav }}=\int \md^4 x \sqrt{|g|} \mathcal{L}$ with respect to the background field according to

 where $g$ denotes the determinant of the metric tensor $g^{\mu\nu}$, and $\eta^{\mu\nu}$ is the metric tensor in flat spacetime.
 A pedagogical description of this method can be found in Appendix~E of Ref.~\cite{Belitsky:2005qn}.
-In this work, we utilize the symmetric EMT (for a discussion of the asymmetric EMT, see Ref.~\cite{Lorce:2017wkb}).
+In this work, we utilize the symmetric EMT (for a discussion of the asymmetric EMT, see Refs.~\cite{Lorce:2017wkb,Freese:2025glz} and references therein).